-We specialize in good, basic patterns for knitting.
+We specialize in good, basic free patterns for knitting.

 Most Popular Patterns

 Here is a free basic beginner pattern for fingering weight socks, toe-up socks, one– or two-at a time, using Magic Loop.
 It’s the one I use in all my classes, and my students always get great results.

 A free basic worsted weight sock pattern for toe-up socks, knit one– or two-at-a-time, using Magic Loop.
 This is the pattern I use to teach sock-knitting to first-time sock-knitters, and they always get great results.

 This “Faux Heel Flap” Toe-Up Sock pattern is an easy intermediate sock pattern written for Magic Loop.
 It has a fake heel “flap” that is knit in one piece with the rest of the toe-up sock.
 It also includes adjustments for high insteps or arches.

 By popular demand!
 A basic toe-up sock pattern with a knitted-in heel flap that fits your heel snugly and that you can adjust for a high instep.

 Here is a free basic beginner super bulky sock pattern for toe-up socks, one– or two-at a time, using Magic Loop.
 You can seriously knit these socks in one day, and one skein of Malabrigo Rasta will just be enough!

 When I wore these bulky cabled legwarmers in New York City, they were turning heads left and right.
 You don’t need UGGs to be cool.
 Just knit these fabulous, cabled, knee-high knitted boot covers.
 Finish off with oversize buttons and a twisted-cord tie.
 Pattern includes cable chart.